Noblesville to build new police headquarters

 NOBLESVILLE, Ind.
 (WISH) — The Noblesville Police Department is getting a new headquarters.

-The city says it will build the new police department at the site of the Firestone Tire Factory on Division Street that closed 15 years ago.
+The city says it will build the new police department at the site of the Firestone factory on Division Street that closed 15 years ago.

 The Noblesville Police Department currently shares a building with the fire administration and Station 71.
 They have been operating in the same building since 1992.